Apple Harvest – Welton Village – Northamptonshire

-The easy going and very knowledgeable John Malvern and his family have been making cider in their family-run cider works overlooking the rolling Northamptonshire hills for over thirteen years.
+The easy going and very knowledgeable John Malvern and his family have been making cider in their family-run cider works overlooking the rolling Northamptonshire hills for over fourteen years.
 The first apple trees were planted in 2004 with the help of a local poacher.
 John produced the original 7.2% `Poachers` cider and named it in honour of the `poacher` who had helped him plant those first orchards.
 Apparently the local gentleman in question is quite rightly proud of the title!

 Since Poachers the family have added `Keepers` to their award winning stable of ciders and in 2012 they introduced the less potent 4.8% Black Jetty.
 The family have always used traditional methods to produce their award winning Vale of Welton ciders.
 All of their cider is grown, produced and bottled on site using a blend of their own cider apples.
 There is no concentrated apple juice or artificial flavouring used in the manufacturing process.
 Welton Vale supply many local pubs and shops across Northamptonshire and neighbouring counties and have won many national awards.

 The families orchards contain over 1,000 apple trees which are situated on southeast facing slopes to capture the suns warmth.
 The family blend three of the classic cider apple varieties including Dabinett, Chisel Jersey and Browns Apple.
 Reinette D’ Obry, Red Falstaff and Red Bramley can also be found in their orchards as well as a beautiful old Crab apple tree.

 I really enjoyed my time `apple picking` and will look forward to doing it all again next year.
 If you would like to join in the annual `apple picking harvest I would recommend it without hesitation.
 See you on Saturday 6th and Sunday 7th October 2018!

-If you LIKE this review please SHARE on FACEBOOK and TWITTER
+If you LIKE this review please SHARE on FACEBOOK and FOLLOW me on TWITTER